Urgency

 Countdown to Chaos

-You would think that over the last 6000 years humankind would have figured out a way to stop this senseless carnage.
-But, obviously it hasn’t, since it continues unabated.
-Even as you read this, war wages on several continents threatening to draw humanity into an exchange of weapons of mass destruction that will cause the prior suffering (at least in numbers) to pale in comparison.
-If this were not bad enough, a new threat has now emerged in the form of secular terrorism, a dynamic for which there is NO immediate solution.
+You would think that 6000 years would have been sufficient time for humankind to figured out a way to stop this senseless carnage; but obviously it hasn’t been, since it continues unabated.
+Even as you read this war wages on several continents, threatening to draw humanity into an exchange of weapons of mass destruction that will cause the prior suffering (at least in numbers) to pale in comparison.
+If all this were not bad enough, a new threat has now emerged in the form of secular terrorism, a dynamic for which there is NO immediate solution.

-In addition to these liabilities, there are an endless number of other life threatening problems that already eclipse our problem solving capability.
+In addition to these more obvious liabilities, there are an endless number of other problems that also threaten to eclipse our problem solving capability.
 Equally alarming, they continue to grow in both complexity and threat.
-As such, they are just further unwanted antagonists to what has already become an impossible situation.
-In the interests of time, I will reference only the most pressing of these problems.
+As such, they are further unwanted antagonists to what has already become an impossible situation.
+In the interests of time, I will reference only the most pressing.
 The following information is from demographic studies commissioned by the United Nations.

 bullet